AlexandruMititelu/MANGER-File-Manager/README.md

-MANGER is a simple and modern file manager that helps me manage the photos that photography clients send me.
+<b>MANGER</b> is a simple and modern file manager that helps me <b>manage the photos </b>that photography clients send me.

-Example: Out of 1000 photos, my clients select 400 photos.
+<b>USE CASES</b>: Out of 1000 photos, my clients select 400 photos.
 Not RAW files, but file-names.
 Of course, they will not be:
 -> ordered
 -> individually handpicked in Lightroom